HCMC Metro

+As part of its inauguration, nine trains will initially run from 05:00 to 22:00 (UTC+07:00), with peak hour and off-peak frequencies of eight and twelve minutes, respectively.
+Based on the decision of the Ho Chi Minh City People's Council, the metro will remain free for the first 30 days of operation.
+Feeder bus lines connecting to Metro Line 1 will be free of charge from 1 January 2025, until the end of the metro's fare-free policy.
+In practice, however, the free bus fare policy was implemented earlier, starting on 22 December 2024, coinciding with the official operation of the metro line.

 History

 Earlier proposals (2001–2012)

 The network was first proposed in 2001 as part of a comprehensive public transport network plan including Ho Chi Minh City and neighbouring provinces, with the aim of avoiding the severe traffic congestion problems that have affected other Asian cities (such as Hanoi).

 According to the original master plan submitted in February 2001, the metro system would comprise six lines.
 The plan was originally expected to cost US$1.5 billion over 10 years, as part of a US$3.35 billion program to build a rail network serving Ho Chi Minh City and surrounding provinces.

 The plan was revised in 2007 and proposed no less than six urban rail lines.
 The city’s transport development master plan to 2020 envisages developing three monorail or light rail lines with a total length of 37 km and six underground metro routes with a total length of 107 km.
 Bến Thành Market in District 1, already a major hub for bus traffic, will become a major hub connecting several lines.